cgonzalezITA/DSFiware-hackathon/assets/docs/README-apisix.md

     curl -k https://fiwaredsc-consumer.local
     ```
 The changes that introduce the use of the Apisix in order to define new routes are two:
-1. The ingress section of the data plane at the apisix values file contains the ingress configuration: DNSs, TlSs, ...
+1. The ingress section of the data plane at the apisix values file contains the ingress configuration: DNSs, TLSs, ...
 For this initial use, just one DNS and one TLS secret are required:
     ```yaml
     apisix: